 This Fund is as old as Wisconsin.
 The framers of our state Constitution established this permanent “school fund” and required that its income be applied exclusively “to the support and maintenance of common [public K-12] schools … and the purchase of suitable libraries and apparatus therefor.”

 The Fund was established with proceeds from the sale of the 16th Section of each township—nearly 1 million acres of land granted by the federal government to Wisconsin when it became a state.
+Except for the ~7,018 acres that remain in trust, all of the lands from these 16th section original grants were sold to establish the Fund.
 Like other states joining the union at that time, Wisconsin received another grant from Congress of 500,000 acres of land for the purpose of making “internal improvements.”
 Wisconsin’s early leaders petitioned Congress for permission to dedicate these lands for public education, as well.
-Except for about 5,200 acres that remain in trust, all of the lands from these original grants were sold to establish the Fund.

 From the Department of Public Instruction, a complementary perspective on the Common School Fund, library aids, and the benefit to public education.